vinay-sj/Issue-Tracker/README.md

 * The token is sent across as a cookiw to avoid cross-site-scripting (XSS).
 To prevent the cookie from being read programmatically by setting the `HttpOnly` flag on the cookie.
 The downside is that the amount of information that can be saved is only 4kb.
 * Cookies expose application to Cross-Site Request Forgery (XSRF), and to avoid this we need a XSRF token with every request.
 Our application is not vulnerable to XSRF as there are no conventional HTML forms, and the GraphQL API accepts only `application/json` POST request.
 The API calls using GET method is vulnerable to XSRF, but we disable it in our application since we don't use it.
 * If we set the `HttpOnly` flag in the cookie, it cannot be programmatically accessible from the front-end code, it can only cleared by the server code.
+* GraphQL library passes a third argument, the context, which can be customized to the application’s requirements.
+We set the user information as the context and let each resolver check whether the credentials are good enough to serve the request.

 ### Errors and Issues